 New Releases by David Foster Wallace

-David Foster Wallace is the author of Something to Do with Paying Attention (2022), David Foster Wallace: The Last Interview Expanded with New Introduction (2018), The Broom of the System (2016), String Theory: David Foster Wallace on Tennis (2016), The David Foster Wallace Reader (2014).
+David Foster Wallace is the author of David Foster Wallace: The Last Interview Expanded with New Introduction (2018), The Broom of the System (2016), String Theory: David Foster Wallace on Tennis (2016), Girl With Curious Hair (2014), The Story About the Story Vol. II (2013).

 David Foster Wallace: The Last Interview Expanded with New Introduction